WellSense uses a number of pharmacy programs to promote the safe and appropriate use of prescription drugs.

 The Step Therapy program requires that members first try one drug to treat a medical condition before we will cover another drug for that condition.
 If the first level treatment is not tried, prior authorization is required.

-The Generic Substitution Program requires a member to try an “AB rated” generic drug before its brand counterpart would be covered.
+The Mandatory Generic Substitution Program requires a member to try an “AB rated” generic drug before its brand counterpart would be covered.
 The Food and Drug Administration (FDA) has determined certain generic drugs are therapeutically equivalent (“AB rated”) to their brand counterparts.
 This means that the “AB rated” generic drug is as effective as its brand name drug.
-Massachusetts law also requires the dispensing of the “AB rated” generic drug, unless the provider indicates the brand-name drug is medically necessary
+Massachusetts law also requires the dispensing of the “AB rated” generic drug, unless the provider indicates the brand is medically necessary.

-The Specialty Pharmacy Program requires that certain drugs be supplied by a specialty pharmacy.
-These drugs include injectable, intravenous and oral drugs that are often used to treat chronic conditions, like Hepatitis or Crohn’s disease.
-Storing and dispensing these drugs generally requires special expertise and facilities.
-In addition, specialty pharmacies have extensive training and detailed knowledge to provide personalized support to members and providers.
+The Specialty Pharmacy Program requires that some drugs be supplied by a specialty pharmacy.
+These drugs include injectable and intravenous drugs that are often used to treat chronic conditions, like Hepatitis C or multiple sclerosis, which require additional expertise and support.
+Specialty pharmacies have knowledge in these areas and can provide additional support to members and providers.

-The program incorporates both automatic interventions and a clinical pharmacist’s review of member cases for interventions depending on the specific algorithm triggered.
-All cases referred into the program by internal staff or providers are evaluated by a clinical pharmacist.
-As part of the review process, the clinical pharmacist evaluates the member’s medical history including emergency room visits, patterns of medication use, and gaps in coordination of care among prescribers to determine the appropriate intervention(s) to be completed, if any.
+The program incorporates both automatic interventions and Clinical Pharmacist review of member cases for interventions depending on the specific algorithm triggered.
+All cases referred into the program by internal staff or Providers are evaluated by a Clinical Pharmacist.
+As part of the review process, the Clinical Pharmacist evaluates the member’s medical history including emergency room visits, patterns of medication use, and gaps in coordination of care among prescribers to determine the appropriate intervention(s) to be completed, if any.

-Intervention actions may include direct provider communication, restriction of medication access through a single pharmacy as well as referrals to fraud and abuse for further evaluation.
-The goal of the program is to assist healthcare providers to be better informed of their patients' medication use patterns, and promote proactive management to minimize the potential for medication misuse.
+Intervention actions may include direct provider communication, restriction of medication access through a single pharmacy and/or physician (physician group), as well as referrals to Fraud and Abuse for further evaluation.
+The goal of the program is to help health care providers be better informed of their patient medication use patterns, and promote proactive management to minimize the potential for medication misuse.

-To learn more or to enroll a member, please the Provider Services line at 877-957-1300 and select the pharmacy option.
+To learn more or to enroll a member, please call 888-566-0008 and ask to speak with a pharmacy representative.